 Featured are concerts, lectures, master classes and special guests.
 Students are joining the tribute with vocal and instrumental performances from The Great American Songbook.
 Guest speakers include Gay Talese, Pete Hamill, bassist Jerry Bruno, radio personality Mark Simone, musician Bucky Pizzarelli, Grammy-nominated singer Jane Monheit, entertainment reporter Sandy Kenyon, music critic and author Will Friedwald; and biographer (Sinatra, The Chairman) James Kaplan.

 Exactly 17 years ago, Hofstra made history with a three-day conference honoring the “Chairman of the Board,” who had passed away earlier in 1998.
-Out of that conference, two books were published: Frank Sinatra: History, Identity and Italian American Culture (a cura di Stanislao Pugliese) and Frank Sinatra: The Man, The Music, The Legend (a cura di Jeanne Fuchs and Ruth Prigozy.
+Out of that conference, two books were published: Frank Sinatra: History, Identity and Italian American Culture (Edited by Stanislao Pugliese) and Frank Sinatra: The Man, The Music, The Legend (Edited by Jeanne Fuchs and Ruth Prigozy).
 This current conference at Hofstra revisits a man whose presence continues to loom large in the American imagination and popular culture.

 All events in this Sinatra series are free and open to the public, with the exception of the Sunday, November 22, Peter B. Clark Memorial Scholarship Fund Concert.
 Due to space limitations, advance registration is required.
 Visit the Hofstra Cultural Center website or call 516-463-5669 for more information, including program locations.

 Many featured events are preceded by The Sinatra Future, Hofstra vocal students performing selections from The Great American Songbook.